RaviShankar000/GorillaPresenter/src/userdata/slides.md

 * Choose "Edit Slides"
 * Use standard Markdown formatting
 * Switch back to the Slide Show to see your changes.

+# New Slides

+An octophorpe, #, (aka "hash mark", "pound sign") at the beginning of a new line begins a new slide.

 # Bold and Italic
 * Italic text segments are surrounded by \* (for instance, *This is italic*)